 We love Southern style biscuits with sausage and eggs, homemade soup, or really with any meal.
 They’re also delicious with raw honey or homemade jam!
 Our favorite recipe is made with Einkorn flour and butter.
 These always turn out tender, flaky, and delicious.
 Serve them hot out of the oven with extra butter.

-- 2 cups organic einkorn high extraction flour (I used Jovial einkorn high extraction flour so that I would not need to soak the flour)
+- 2 cups organic einkorn high extraction flour — I used Jovial einkorn high extraction flour [Please see author’s response about this choice in her reply to questions in the comments.]

 - 1/2 teaspoon salt (I used Celtic Sea Salt)